Marseille weekend: things to see in 48 hours

 One of Marseille’s famous exports — Savon de Marseille

 The hotel’s also right by the charming Panier neighborhood in Marseille.
-It’s the place where you get a feel of Marseille life up front.
+In short, it’s the kind of place where you get a feel of Marseille life up front.

 Our suite was bright, light and also very generous in size.
 The separate living area with sofa and TV leads to a grand bedroom with king bed.

 My favorite feature, however, was the bathroom.
 There’s a bathtub and separate shower room, both with rainforest shower options.
-It was the most relaxing way to end a day of exploring the city, and we can’t wait to return.
+It was the most relaxing way to end a day of exploring the city.

 The hotel manager, Victor, and all the staff, including their guest relations manager, Germana, are exceptional.
 When you hear the phrase ‘welcome home’ on arrival, you know you’re in for a great stay.